 DIY Shelf Accents

 Ever since we painted our living room walls white, the shelves no longer pop.
-Rather, they blend in.
-Our fun decor is now kind of floating in mid air and so I wanted to figure out a way we could enhance this area without having to spend more money on shelving.
+Rather, they blend in and become sought of invisible.
+Our fun decor is now kind of floating in mid-air and so I wanted to figure out a way we could enhance the living room area without having to spend more money and time on new shelvings.

 I love the look this small area of the room now has!
-It goes perfectly with out midcentury pieces and really brings that retro vibe out.
+It goes perfectly without mid-century pieces and really brings that retro vibe out.
 I love the white with that touch of brown and how it still works well with all the black and white accents.
-This was a cheap and easy fix and I am pleased with the finished look!
+This was a cheap and easy fix and I am pleased with the finished look of these shelf accents!